What is Timber Preservation Treatment?

 Timber preservation treatment is the process by which wood undergoes some form of manipulation in order to extend its natural life expectancy.

 Different varieties of wood have varying life spans at which they maintain their structural integrity before they start to decay and fail.
-The objective of carrying out preservation treatments is to protect timbers from woodworm and from wet and dry rot attack.
+The objective of carrying out timber preservation treatments is to protect your property from woodworm and wet and dry rot attack.